cameron-morrongiello/uber-vs-taxi/README.md

 # uber-vs-taxi
 Data required: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

-Input the csv data with the executable with file names "TaxiData.csv" and "UberData.csv"
+Input the csv data with the same directroy as the executable with file names "TaxiData.csv" and "UberData.csv"

 Run the executable and you will be promted with a couple options.